travis/factual-clojure-driver/README.md

   (fact/factual!
 "YOUR_FACTUAL_KEY" "YOUR_FACTUAL_SECRET")
 ````

+If you don't have a Factual API account yet, [it's free and easy to get one](https://www.factual.com/api-keys/request).

 # Fetch

 The <tt>fetch</tt> function supports rich read queries.
 It takes a hash-map as its argument, which specifies the full query.
 The only required entry is :table, which must be associated with a valid Factual table name.
 Optional query parameters, such as row filters and geolocation, are specified with further entries in q.